scottyschup/ruby-curriculum/rspec/intro-rspec.md

 Don't use `!=`.
 Rspec does not support `actual.should != expected`.
 Instead use `actual.should_not == expected`.

+On predicate syntatic sugar: With all predicates, you can strip off the ? and tack on a "be_" to make an expectation.
+For example, `Array.empty?.should == true` is equivalent to `Array.should be_empty`.

 ## RSpec is a DSL

 RSpec is a great example of a [DSL][dsl-wiki], or domain specific language.